El Gallito

-El Gallito (born October 26, 1991) is a Mexican luchador, or professional wrestler.
-He works for the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion where he portrays a face (known as a tecnico in lucha libre, the protagonists of professional wrestling).
-He is one of the competitors in CMLL's Micro-Estrella ("Micro-Star") division where he competes with and against other wrestlers with dwarfism.
+El Gallito (born October 26, 1991) is a Mexican professional wrestler.
+He is known for his time with the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion where he portrayed a face (known as a tecnico, the "good guys" of professional wrestling).
+He was one of the competitors in CMLL's Micro-Estrella (Spanish for "Micro-Star") division where he competed with and against other wrestlers with dwarfism.

 He started his professional wrestling career as a mascota companion for the regular-sized wrestler El Gallo, on who El Gallito's ring persona, masks and tights are patterned on.
 In 2017 he became an active wrestler in the Micro-Estrella division.
 He was originally known as El Gallito Tapatio, Spanish for "The Little Rooster from Guadalajara", later shortened to just "The Little Rooster".

 Professional wrestling career

 El Gallito ("The Little Rooster") started his professional wrestling career as a mascota for El Gallo ("The Rooster") in 2012.
 As a mascota, he portrayed a diminutive version of El Gallo and competed as the same rooster character as him..
 The rooster imagery was supported by his mask, complete with a fake cockscomb on top of his head and fabric wattles dangling from his chin.
-As a mascota he would accompany El Gallo to the ring, the character was created primarily to appeal to children and assist El Gallo to portray a tecnico character (called a face, the protagonists in professional wrestling).
+As a mascota he would accompany El Gallo to the ring; the character was created primarily to appeal to children and assist El Gallo to portray a tecnico character (called a face, the protagonists in professional wrestling).